Have a rowdy birthday

 2020 – Legendary keeper Ray Clemence died.
 He arrived from Sc***horpe United for £18,000 in June 1967, usurping Tommy Lawrence as first choice number one after two years.
 He went on to make 665 reds appearances, winning five League titles, an FA Cup, three European Cups, two UEFA Cups, a League Cup, UEFA Super Cup and four FA Charity Shields, before moving on to Tottenham Hotspur in August 1981.

 1969 - Our 2-0 home win over West Ham United was the first game screened in colour by the BBC’s Match Of The Day.
-Chris Lawler and Bobby Graham scored the goals.
+Chris Lawler and Bobby Graham scored the goals, with forward Steve Peplow making the first of his three senior appearances.

 On the move